Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Abstract

 \section{Abstract}

-The reduced cross section of the semiexclusive $(l,l'p)$ lepton scattering process irrespective of the type of interaction is determined mainly by bound nucleon momentum distribution in target and nucleon final state interaction with residual nucleus.
-These cross sections can be identified with distorted nuclear spectral functions and therefore are similar up to Coulomb corrections for neutrino and electron scattering on nuclei.
-In this article we exploit this similarity and use data with precise kinematics and large statistics for semiexclusive electron scattering on oxygen target to test models employed in the GENIE neutrino event generator.
-We find that these models can not reproduce well the measured reduced cross sections in all allowed kinematic region and the GENIE event generator needs to better describe both the nuclear ground states and nucleon final state interaction.
-The approach presented in this paper provides a great opportunity to test better the accuracy of nuclear models of quasielastic neutrino-nucleus scattering, employed in neutrino event generators.
+The reduced cross section of the semiexclusive $(l,l'p)$ lepton scattering process irrespective of the type of interaction is determined mainly by the bound nucleon momentum distribution in the target and nucleon final state interaction with the residual nucleus.
+These cross sections can be identified with distorted nuclear spectral functions and therefore, they are similar up to Coulomb corrections for neutrino and electron scattering on nuclei.
+In this article, we exploit this similarity and use data with precise kinematics and large statistics for semiexclusive electron scattering on an oxygen target to test models employed in the GENIE neutrino event generator.
+We find that these models cannot reproduce well the measured reduced cross sections in all allowed kinematic regions and the GENIE event generator needs to describe better both the nuclear ground states and nucleon final state interaction.
+The approach presented in this paper provides a great opportunity to better test the accuracy of nuclear models of quasielastic neutrino-nucleus scattering, employed in neutrino event generators.